Themindbeams/alx-low_level_programming/0x09-static_libraries/README.md

-This is a readme file for static library on C programming
+Readme file for static libraries